gap-system/gap/INSTALL.md

 Note that `--with-readline` is equivalent to `--with-readline=yes` and `--without-readline` is equivalent to `--with-readline=no`.

-There was an annoying bug in the readline library on OS X which made pasting text very slow.
+There was an annoying bug in the readline library on macOS which made pasting text very slow.
 If you have that version of the readline library, this delay be avoided by pressing a key (e.g. space) during the paste, or you may prefer to build GAP without readline to avoid this issue entirely.